• Home

 Personal Space Camp by Julia Cook

 Julia Cook is one of my favorite authors for teaching social-emotional skills.
 Personal Space Camp is for kids who are a little older or can understand a more complex storyline.
-Written for kids ages 5-8, Louis teaches kids about other people’s physical boundaries.
+Written for kids ages 5-8, Louis teaches children about other people’s physical boundaries.
 You will quickly fall in love with Louis in Personal Space Camp!

 Harrison P. Spader, Personal Space Invader by Christianne C. Jones